 Counseling-based interventions, including anger management, are highly variable in delivery and have shown mixed effects at reducing risk of violence.
 44 Cognitive behavioral therapy is the best-studied therapy type across multiple diagnoses.
-More intensive treatment paradigms such as Assertive Community Treatment, a program directed towards those with severe mental illness, have been shown to be effective in reducing health service use and homelessness but not violence and are more difficult to implement in a community setting.
+More intensive treatment paradigms such as Assertive Community Treatment, a program directed towards those with severe mental illness, have been shown to be effective in reducing health service use and homelessness but an effect on reduction in violent acts was not studied and are more difficult to implement in a community setting.
 45

 Cognitive behavioral therapy and reasoning and rehabilitation have shown an effect on reduction of risk of violence among those with serious mental illness and personality disorders.
-According and rehabilitation therapy is based in cognitive behavioral therapy and is aimed at increasing self-control, meta-cognition, social skills, interpersonal cognitive problem-solving skills, creative thinking, critical reasoning, social perspective-taking, values enhancement, emotional management and helper therapy.
-Among those who have experienced adverse childhood experiences, there is often a link to risk for violence against others.
-Cognitive behavioral therapy has the strongest evidence at improving mental health and reducing health-risk behaviors with lower-quality evidence for expressive writing and mindfulness-based therapies.
-Among those with intellectual disabilities, there is some evidence to support cognitive-behavioral therapy in management of aggression.
+46 Reasoning and rehabilitation therapy is based in cognitive behavioral therapy and is aimed at increasing "self-control, meta-cognition, social skills, interpersonal cognitive problem-solving skills, creative thinking, critical reasoning, social perspective-taking, values enhancement, emotional management and helper therapy."
+47 Among those who have experienced adverse childhood experiences, there is often a link to risk for violence against others.
+44 Cognitive behavioral therapy has the strongest evidence at improving mental health and reducing health-risk behaviors with lower-quality evidence for expressive writing and mindfulness-based therapies.
+48 Among those with intellectual disabilities, there is some evidence to support cognitive-behavioral therapy in management of aggression.
+49